-This report explores a few key statistics that paint a picture of the Birmingham area economy and indicate that the growth of our economy has generally lagged in comparison to state and national growth rates.
-This is the third edition of the newly reinstated Porter, White & Company Birmingham Area Economic Report, which is published quarterly.
+This report explores a few key statistics that paint a picture of the Birmingham area economy.
+This is the seventh edition of the newly reinstated Porter, White & Company Birmingham Area Economic Report, which is published quarterly.

 Click here to download the full report with a more in-depth look at the statistics.

-Note: Local area is defined as the following for each category: Total Employment (Birmingham-Hoover MSA), Retail Sales (average percent growth of the City of Birmingham and Jefferson County), Occupational Tax (City of Birmingham), Commercial and Industrial Electricity Sales (Birmingham-Hoover MSA), and Airline Enplanements (Birmingham Airport).
-Changes in retail sales and occupational tax collections are calculated in constant dollars (net of inflation).
-If calculated on nominal dollars, percentage changes would be different.
+In this report, Local Area is defined as the following for each category: Total Employment (Birmingham-Hoover MSA), Retail Sales (City of Birmingham), Occupational Tax (City of Birmingham), Electricity Sales (Birmingham-Hoover MSA), and Airline Enplanements (Birmingham Airport).
+See the full report for other relevant notes.